Designations Congruent with Things: A Correspondence In Two Parts

 Is a delicious cheese.

 I’m attaching a picture of the lunch provided by Vogue for the photoshoot.
 Everything comes in mouth-sized, artful pieces.
-I wonder if they always do that, or if it’s a nod to a Japanese aesthetic they think I’ll appreciate.
+I wonder if they always do that, or if it’s a nod to a Japanese aesthetic they think I favor.
 If so, they’re right.
 I’m so full.
 This seems counterproductive.
 I thought fashion icons weren’t supposed to eat cheese all afternoon.

-Vogue made me a stylized replica of the black Interface Suits that Dr. Lightcap designed.
+Vogue made me a replica of the Interface Suit Dr. Lightcap designed.
 It’s much less comfortable and much more flattering.
 They also gave me an ostrich feather dyed red to match my hair.
-When I said, “what do I do with this?” they said, “anything you want,” and then they said, “maybe not that, though.”
-After the photos were finished, they asked me if I had a contact number for you and whether I thought you’d be willing to pose topless.
+When I said, “What do I do with this?” they said, “Anything you want,” but then they said, “Maybe not that, though.”
+After the photos were finished, they asked me if I had a contact number for you and whether I thought you’d be willing to pose without a shirt.
 I said I didn’t know.

 Do you have a new phone number?
 I’ve tried to call you, but you haven’t picked up.

-I like to picture you in skinny jeans and a neohipster pea coat walking along winding San Francisco streets.
-I like to think that you spend your days learning to cook, rolling your eyes at the contents of local record stores, playing your guitar, and making Dr. Gottlieb make that face that he makes especially for you.
-Sometimes I think, ‘maybe he’s put green streaks back in his hair,’ sometimes I think, ‘maybe he has an eyebrow ring now’.
-Yesterday Raleigh said, “what do you think Geiszler does to go incognito, dress as a tennis prodigy?”
+I like to picture you in skinny jeans and a neohipster peacoat walking along winding San Francisco streets.
+I like to think you spend your days learning to cook, rolling your eyes at the contents of local record stores, playing your guitar, while Dr. Gottlieb makes that face he makes especially for you.
+Sometimes I think, “Maybe he’s put green streaks back in his hair,” sometimes I think, “Maybe he has an eyebrow ring now.”
+Yesterday Raleigh said, “What do you think Geiszler does to go incognito, dress as a tennis prodigy?”
 That made me laugh a little bit.

 But you didn’t take anything when you left the PPDC.
 Not your clothes, not your guitar, not your (mostly) stolen garden, not your computer.
 I put it all in storage for you, except for the plants, which I gave to Tendo.

-It’s hard for me to hold onto my vision of your current life when I locked half the things I picture in a dark room at the back of the Hong Kong Shatterdome.
+It’s hard for me to hold onto my vision of you when I locked half the things I picture in a dark room at the back of the Hong Kong Shatterdome.

 It’s hard to be sad when everyone expects you to be happy.